Florida Museum of Photographic Arts: Outreach

 The museum has many outreach programs such as a collaboration with the Girl Scouts, working with the Little Kids, Big Minds children's program, and a photography benefit sale.
-They have many collaborations with organizations such as the Tampa Bay Businesses for Culture and the Arts, Hillsborough County Public Library, the Smithsonian, Wellness and Community, and the Tampa International Gay and Lesbian Film Festival.
-The museum offers a multitude of classes on different types of photography such as, analog photography, basic photography, creative photography, photographs of people and places, product photography, and smartphone and social media.
+They have many collaborations with organizations such as the Smithsonian, Wellness and Community, and the Tampa International Gay and Lesbian Film Festival.
+The museum offers classes on different types of photography such as, analog photography, basic photography, creative photography, photographs of people and places, product photography, and smartphone and social media.

 Online exhibitions

 The museum offers two online exhibitions, the Veterans Exhibition and the 10th Annual International Photography Competition.
 For the Veterans Exhibition the museum worked with Hillsborough County Public Library to show photographs showing the experience of veterans who have returned to civilian life.
 The exhibition is to help with the healing process of the veterans.
 The second exhibition, the 10th Annual International Photography Competition, showcases.
 Many different types of art and a competition was conducted to name the winner in each category.
 Some of the categories included were still life, people/portraits, places/landscapes/drones, and abstract photography.